nficano/tangerine/README.rst

 Basic Usage
 ===========

-To start your project, you'll first need to import gendo by adding ``from gendo import Gendo`` to the top of your file.
+To start your project, you'll first need to import tangerine by adding ``from tangerine import Tangerine`` to the top of your file.

-Next you'll need to create an instance of Gendo and configure your Slack token.
+Next you'll need to create an instance of Tangerine and configure your Slack token.
 This can be done using a yaml config file or passing it explicitly to the initialization.